Chronosymbolic Learning: Efficient CHC Solving with Symbolic Reasoning and Inductive Learning: Extended Preliminary

 where $S_{f(\boldsymbol{x})\leq c}$ and $S_{\neg f(\boldsymbol{x})\leq c}$ are samples satisfying $f(\boldsymbol{x})\leq c$ and samples that do not.
 The DT prefers to select attributes with higher information gain, i.e., the partition result that has a dominant number of samples in one certain category.

-In our work, the DT. recursively traversing the DT from its root to leaves, we can get a formula $\mathcal{L}_p$ by taking ``And ($\land$)'' on attributes along a certain path to $\top$ and ``Or ($\lor$)'' between such paths.
+After a DT is learned, by recursively traversing the DT from its root to leaves, we can get a symbolic expression $\mathcal{L}_p$ by taking ``And ($\land$)'' on attributes along a certain path to $\top$ and ``Or ($\lor$)'' between such paths.